Generalization of Kirchhoff reflectivity to go beyond modelling and inversion of first-order reflection data -- A review of the theory: Kirchhoff modelling and inversion.

-In the $P_{ref,k}^{(ij)}$ of eq. (\ref{eq:Kir6-k}) we allow possible multiple reflections on reflectors above $S_k$ during propagations from source or to receivers (but, rigorously, not on $S_k$ even if this restriction can be overcome) through the travel-time branches, and single reflections from above on $S_k$ through the integral.
-This allows us to keep the problem linear in terms of the reflection coefficients.
-An extension to multiple reflections from above and below on $S_k$ has been proposed, see e.g. \cite{Ber82}.
-Then the problem becomes non-linear in terms of the reflection coefficients.
+All the performed approximations to obtain eq. (\ref{eq:Kir6-kbisbis}) are valid for sufficiently high-frequencies \cite{Ble}, except the linearity approximation on reflectors that is physically valid for not too large velocity contrasts on the reflectors (even if eq. (\ref{eq:Kir6-kbisbis}) is mathematically well defined for large contrasts).
+Subtleties about the linearity approximation on reflectors are discussed in Appendix \ref{app:Kirr1_2}, related to non-direct travel-time branches and incident Green functions that can be different for different reflectors.
+Remind we also did a not-too-dense reflectors configuration hypothesis.

-On the other hand, the traditional linearity approximation on reflectors \cite{Ble} proposes a further simplification: it considers only the $P_{ref,k}^{(ij)}$ contributions to $P_{ref}$ related to direct (or refracted) source and receiver travel-time branches, i.e. $i\in[1,N(\mathbf{r}_s)]$ and $j\in[1,N(\mathbf{r}_r)]$ using the notation of \S \ref{sec:Kirr1_2}.
-Consequently, single (first-order) reflections on $S_k$ only are modelled and $G_{inc,k}^{(i)}$ and $\theta_k^{(ij)}$ can be considered as independent of reflectors $k$ (the presence of reflectors above a subsurface position does not condition directly the number of direct waves reaching the subsurface position); we denote them by $G_{inc}^{(i)}$ and $\theta^{(ij)}$.
-We have
+Interestingly, the stationary phase approximation principle described for instance in Ref. \cite{Ble} allows the following replacement in eq. (\ref{eq:Kir6-kbisbis}), even for non specular ray pair \cite{Ble,Ble87,Urs97}:

-$G_{inc}$ should be computed with the true subsurface velocity $c$ considering only a direct travel-time branch.
+The $G_{inc}^{(i)}$ were defined using 0-g.o., eq. (\ref{eq:Cler_0go-2bis}), for the demonstration of the Kirchhoff modelling equation.
+But, as we factorized them in the final result, eq. (\ref{eq:Kir6-kbisbis}), a wave propagation scheme can also be used for their computation.
+Ultimately, computing the $G_{inc}^{(i)}$ should involve the true subsurface velocity $c$, considering only a direct travel-time branch.
 This is not always easy as $c$ can contain discontinuities.
 For instance within a 0-g.o. propagation this would imply resolving boundary conditions through each discontinuity in $c$.
 Within a wave propagation this would imply ``muting" all reflections or the use of one-way propagators \cite{Cla85,Ber82}.
 To avoid the need for this, it is common practice to introduce in the modelling a smooth velocity $c\rightarrow c_{inc}$ that best reproduces travel-times and amplitudes of a wavefield generated at the earth's surface and measured at the reflector positions.
 A smooth velocity $c_{inc}$ that meets as well as possible those criteria can be defined through tomography \cite{Woo08,Lam08}.